CIT Bank Review: Everything You Need to Know Before Opening an Account

 Customer service available seven days a week

-No monthly fees on savings accounts
+No monthly fees on savings or checking accounts

 Uncompetitive savings rates outside the highest Savings Builder account tier